3rd-Eden/useragent/README.md

 var useragent = require('useragent');
 ```

-The `useragent` library allows you do use the automatically installed RegExp
+The `useragent` library allows you to use the pre-bundled RegExp
 library or you can fetch it live from the remote servers.
 So if you are
 paranoid and always want your RegExp library to be up to date to match with
 agent the widest range of `useragent` strings you can do: